Biden frames his clean energy plan as a jobs plan, obscuring his record on climate

 Should Biden talk more about his climate successes?

+Biden has long linked climate change and job creation in his political rhetoric, making it a staple of his speeches during his 2020 campaign.

-When he took office, Biden named addressing climate change as one of his top four priorities, and his administration has focused on climate and environmental policies.
+When he took office, Biden identified addressing climate change as one of his top four priorities, and his administration has focused on climate and environmental policies.

 When Biden signed the Inflation Reduction Act into law a year ago, he talked at length about how its clean energy investments would help the climate.
-Now, as his reelection campaign gears up, the bill's economic upsides have taken center stage in his remarks.
+Now, as his reelection campaign gears up, the bill's economic upsides have taken center stage in his broader 'Bidenomics' message.

 "This bill includes the biggest investment ever, not only in America but anywhere in the world, when dealing with climate change," Biden told a crowd of union workers in Philadelphia during the first big rally of his campaign.
 "And the investment isn't only going to help us save the planet.
 It's going to create jobs — lots of jobs, tens of thousands of good-paying union jobs."